-In terms of paid traffic sources, Facebook and Google are the indisputable big bad boys on the media buying scene, there are several other great paid traffic marketing channels that are available to advertisers and marketers if you know where to look.
+Regarding paid traffic sources, Facebook and Google are the indisputable big bad boys on the media buying scene; several other great paid traffic marketing channels are available to advertisers and marketers if you know where to look.

-To kind of give you a little bit of history on me though...
+To give you a little bit of history on me, though...
 And my convoluted journey into paid traffic marketing.

-I've been doing this for 14 years and I literally thought for a very long time that I was allergic to paid traffic marketing.
-I gamed the search engines as hard as I could possibly game them.
+I've been doing this for 14 years and long thought I was allergic to paid traffic marketing.
+I gamed the search engines as hard as I could game them.

-Despite going through all of the paid traffic training and paid traffic courses out there, I just couldn't get myself to spend money on traffic...
+Despite going through all the paid traffic training and courses, I couldn't get myself to spend money on traffic...

-I mean, we literally had EIGHT of the TEN rankings on the first page of Google for one keyword phrase back then.
-Just pure domination.
-And then Google got smart and updated their algorithm - ie. the Penguin update and the Panda update.
+I mean, we had EIGHT of the TEN rankings on the first page of Google for one keyword phrase back then.
+It is pure domination.
+Then Google got wise and updated their algorithm - i.e., the Penguin and Panda updates.

-For those of you who have been around for awhile, you know what I'm talking about because everybody's dreams shattered at the very same moment, all across the globe, when those updates went live.
+Those of you who have been around for a while know what I'm talking about because everybody's dreams were shattered at the exact moment, all across the globe, when those updates went live.

-Basically I had websites that were making $20,000 a month that just disappeared.
-That was the reality of those updates.
-So ever since then, I became very wary about building a foundation for business on anything that I didn't directly control.
+I had websites that were making $20,000 a month that just disappeared.
+The hat was the reality of those updates.
+Since then, I became very wary about building a business foundation on anything I didn't directly control.

 Search engine traffic is fantastic, but if and only if it is thought of as a bonus.
-Your business should be built on paid advertising that you control, and not 100% built on free traffic and things you luck into.
+Our business should be built on paid advertising that you control and not 100% built on free traffic and things you luck into.

-Now content marketing and content optimization has changed.
+Now, content marketing and content optimization have changed.
 To rank and get quantifiable free traffic (when all you're doing is organic SEO), you need:

 - Hundreds of blog posts